ewclide/inputdecor/README.md

 - unselected - add unselected value to the list
 - unselectedText - text of unselected option
 - class - add your class to wrapper
+- onchange - allows to define the onchange callback
 - text - text on button

 	select input also can use on html list <ul><li><a href="">Text</a></li></ul>